 Reinterpreting Beauty-is-Good in the Small-World Mind Framework

-Psychological heuristics such as the beauty-is-good stereotype are typically interpreted as evidence for a low-dimensional mental representation of social inferences.
-However, an inherently high-dimensional mental representation—the small-world mind—can also explain these phenomena.
-Specifically, we argue that previously found high correlations between perceived attractiveness and other positive traits are due to the efficient activation spreading in a small-world mind under constrained environmental inputs.
-This allows activations of input-relevant inferences such as attractiveness to spread to conceptually distinct inferences that occupy distant parts of the network, driving high correlations between them (Figure 4).
+The beauty-is-good stereotype are often seen as evidence for low-dimensional social inferences.
+We propose instead that a small-world mind can explain this effect.
+Specifically, we argue that previously found high correlations between perceived attractiveness and other positive traits are due to the efficient activation spreading in a small-world mind under constrained environmental inputs, indicating an emergent property of activation patterns (Fig. 4).
 In this section, we first provide theoretical demonstration of this argument.
-We then support this argument with empirical findings from our simulation studies.
+We then support this argument with simulation studies.